ryanfitzer/ViewportJS/readme.md

 ### `subscribe( String name, Function handler )` ###

 Subscribe for updates when a specific viewport becomes valid/invalid.
-The handler is passed a `isCurrent` boolean for checking if the viewport has become valid/invalid.
-The `subscribe` method returns a token for unsubscribing.
+The handler is passed the `isCurrent` boolean for checking if the viewport has become valid/invalid.
+All subscribers are checked for validity when first subscribed to allow for lazy subscribers.
+The `subscribe` method returns a token for use on the `unsubscribe` method.

 ```js
 var smallVPToken = myViewport.subscribe( 'small', function( isCurrent ) {